plainsquirrel/strapi-plugin-lexical/README.md

 ## Contributing

 We welcome contributions!
-Here’s how you can help:
+Here's how you can help:

 - Report bugs or suggest features via the [issue tracker](https://github.com/hashbite/strapi-plugin-lexical/issues).
 - Submit pull requests to improve functionality or documentation.
-- Share your feedback and ideas to shape the plugin’s future.
+- Share your feedback and ideas to shape the plugin's future.

 ---